-Depression, anxiety, panic, obsessions, addiction and memory loss are problems faced an increasing number of people.
+Depression, anxiety, panic, obsessions, addiction and memory loss are problems facing an increasing number of people.
 Friends, family and sadly, even doctors, often tell you that self-discipline, “getting over it,” or long-term psychotherapy are the ways to kick these mind-states.
 They will also likely urge you to joins the millions who are taking prescription drugs to “fix” things.

 As a psychiatrist, I have treated hundreds of patients with these disorders, and have found that you can change your life, by yourself (or with the help of a good health practitioner), by learning and acting on this information: